-In 1961 Gunter Gottlebe, a German immigrant, acquired the site of today’s palmarium.
+In 1961 Gunter Gottlebe, a German immigrant acquired the site of today’s palmarium.
 He had a small botanical garden laid out and laid the foundation stone for the first buildings.
-Since the beginning of the 2000s, the site has been in French ownership and under Madagascan administration.
+Since the beginning of the 2000s, the site has been in French ownership and under a Madagascan administration.
 The palmarium covers 0.5 km² and is home to the lowland rainforest and various lakes.
 The paths in the reserve are almost all flat and very easy to follow.
-From the viewpoint, you have a great view over the reserve, the crocodile lake, and the lake Ampitabe.
+From a viewpoint, you have a great view over the reserve, the crocodile lake, and the lake Ampitabe.

 Since 2015, there has also been a reforestation project called Ala kely, which is to replant a corridor in the middle of the reserve that was cut down many decades ago and thus make it usable for lemurs and other animals again.
 Only native trees and shrubs from the nursery of a nearby NGO are used for the project.
 The entrance fee for a day trip to the reserve is about 15.000 Ariary (about 5 €) per person.
 However, as the long boat trip is quite expensive, it is worth combining a visit to the reserve with a stay of several days.
 Hotel guests pay no additional entrance fee for visiting the reserve.

 On the east coast it is pleasantly warm all year round, but also constantly humid.
 Rain falls regularly even during the dry season.
 The Indian Ocean is only separated from Lake Ampitabe by a footbridge of a few hundred meters.
-You can hear its hissing all night long.
+You can hear it hissing all night long.

 In addition to the reserve directly on Lake Ampitabe, the Palmarium has very well-equipped bungalows and an excellent restaurant with a bar in the middle of the former botanical garden.
-Further bungalows equipped with king-size beds and luxury bathrooms as well as a restaurant with lake view can be found a few kilometers further on in Palmarium Beach, which also belongs to the complex.
+Further bungalows equipped with king-size beds and luxury bathrooms as well as a restaurant with a lake view can be found a few kilometers further on in Palmarium Beach, which also belongs to the complex.
 Electricity is available from sunset to sunrise, for this purpose, a separate generator is operated.